-I believe that students in STEM fields need an academic experience that is rich in hands-on activities to simulate future job competencies and promote future career success.
-I try to infuse my traditional coursework with other life- and job-skills to aid students as they mature into well-rounded citizens.
+I believe that students in STEM fields need an academic experience rich in hands-on activities to simulate future job competencies and promote future career success.
+I try to infuse my traditional coursework with other life- and job-skills to help students mature into well-rounded citizens.

 In my classes, students must be willing to engage with the complex issues facing humanity in the 21st century, while also examining and unpacking difficult historical issues in science.
-Currently, I am working to add more environmental justice, social justice, and equity-minded practices into my courses.
-Additionally, I am working to deeply integrate scientific methods of critical thought - such as logical reasoning, scientific inquiry, and healthy skepticism - throughout my coursework.
+Currently, I am working on adding environmental justice, social justice, and equity-minded practices into my courses.
+Additionally, I am working to deeply integrate scientific methods of critical thought - such as logical reasoning, scientific inquiry, and informed skepticism - throughout my coursework.

 Hobbies and Interests